The importance of homework in couples therapy

 My husband and I have been doing these homework exercises for years.
-They work really well to help us strengthen our relationship, and we still have lapses where we can’t find the time to do them.
+They work really well to help us keep our relationship strong, and we still have lapses where we can’t find the time to do them.

-Over the years, the couples in my practice who’ve actually done homework exercises have reported communicating better and being more affectionate and more supportive of each other than couples who haven’t.
+Over the years, the couples in my practice who’ve actually done homework exercises have reported communicating better, being more affectionate and sexual as well as being more supportive of each other than couples who haven’t.
 Doing communication homework tasks has led to more careful listening to each other in general.
-Doing physical-affection exercises has led to more spontaneous gestures of affection.
+Doing physical affection and sexuality exercises has led to more spontaneous gestures of affection and a more satisfying sex life.
 And changes in behavior and interactions that couples have made on their own at home have increased their sense of competence, self-esteem, and positive feelings about each other and the relationship.

-Most couples say their difficulty in doing the homework is because of time pressure.
+Most couples say the trouble doing the homework is because of time pressure.
 But underneath the “we don’t have time” excuse are more difficult matters.

-By the time you arrive in my office, you’ve developed deeply ingrained habits and patterns of interaction that allow you to live and function together while holding deep feelings of ambivalence, hurt, distrust, and often anger with each other.
+By the time you arrive in my office, you’ve developed deeply ingrained habits and patterns of interaction which I call “the dance you do together“.
+This dance allows you to live and function together while holding feelings of ambivalence, hurt, distrust, and often anger with each other.
 You’ve already made countless efforts to improve your relationship on your own, so most of you feel that you’ve been there, done that—and have failed repeatedly.
 You’ve probably tried everything you can think of on your own, or have received help from therapists who aren’t well-trained in couples work.